May 30-July 1, 2017

 For me, working before a subject is deeply complex and a chance to explore visual language.
 The test is to find graphic statements and abstractions which truthfully parallel perceptions and travel towards a resolved image.
 Previously Unseen explores my reactions and connection with the urban which has been an important aspect of my painting for many years.
 It is a reference to my wish to try and see the world anew.

-Please note, this is a revised version of Denis Clarke's CV.
+Please note, this is an abridged version of Denis Clarke's CV.
 To view the full CV (including pre.
 2000), please contact the gallery.

 Awards and achievements